 Have you won any awards or been recognised for a specific achievement?

-In 2019 I was recognised as a Travel + Leisure A List Advisor for my knowledge of North Africa.
+Since 2019 I have been recognised as a Travel + Leisure A List Advisor for my knowledge of Africa and safaris.

 If you hadn’t worked in travel what would you have liked to have done?

 I would have applied to MI6; maybe I did...?!

 If you could retire to anywhere in the world, where would it be and why?

 The Dordogne.
 I love the slow place of life in rural France, the great food, fabulous wine and I more or less speak the language.
 Otherwise Dartmoor, I was born there and I love wild and remote places, where you can ride or walk for hours.